UtrechtUniversity/yoda/docs/design/yoda-moai.md

 It allows for harvesting through the OAI-PMH standard.
 CKANEXT-OAIPMH processes the harvested data that was collected at the endpoint within the harvest source.

-Driven by the parameters as stated in the CKAN **harvest source** that initiated the harvest process, CKANEXT-OAIPMH module can be configured to treat data differently corresponding to the active configration.
+Driven by the parameters as stated in the CKAN **harvest source** that initiated the harvest process, CKANEXT-OAIPMH module can be configured to treat data differently corresponding to the active configuration.
+Thus, supporting the possibility for totally different applications.

 In our case this component handles two entirey different sources for entirely different applications:
 1) EPOS, and